RileyLeff/sapflux/planning/writeups/04_ingestion_and_data_formats.md

 It is critical to understand that the relationship between a parser and the data format it produces is fixed in the code.
 For example, the SapFlowAllParserV1 will always produce a sapflow_toa5_hierarchical_v1 data format.
 The output_data_format_id field in the parsers database table is a declaration of this hard-coded fact, not a configuration.
 It serves as a manifest that informs the rest of the pipeline what to expect from a given parser, enabling the system to correctly select the appropriate downstream ProcessingPipeline.

+> **Implementation note:** The reference parser included in `planning/reference_implementations` validates header rows using fixed column order/labels purely for fixture testing.
+Production parsers should rely on pattern-based matching (e.g., regex prefixes, suffixes, SDI-12 templates) so program variants or reordered columns are still accepted as long as they emit the canonical schema.

 #### The `SapflowParser` Trait

 To enable the system to work with different parsers generically, all parser structs must implement the `SapflowParser` trait.
 This trait defines the "contract" for a parser.